qbrc-cnap/cnap/docs/workflows.md

     }
 }
 ```
 Once again, the `"target"` key points at a string (indicating 1:1 mapping), and we see that this corresponds to the `ExomeWorkflow.genomeChoice` input to the WDL workflow.
+When a client selects "Human HG38" in the GUI, the CNAP backend will use inject "hg38" into the inputs.json file that is submitted to Cromwell.

 Note that the actual "data type" of `genomeChoice` in the WDL file is a "String" (similarly `ExomeWorkflow.genomeChoice` is specified to be a string in the inputs.json file).
-However, we clearly want to allow only a small set of pre-defined choices and a dropbox is the most sensible input element.
-Thus, in the `display_element` object we ask for a dropdown (`"type": "select"`), label it, and specify the choices available in this dropdown.
+However, we clearly want to allow only a small set of pre-defined choices, as we are choosing a genome, and a dropbox is the most sensible input element.
+Therefore, in the `display_element` object we ask for a dropdown (`"type": "select"`), label it, and specify the choices available in this dropdown.

 When we specify the options, we use the simple list of JSON objects as shown.
 The use of "value" and "display" in those objects is not arbitrary, but is linked to the HTML template code that defines the dropdown.
 If you are creating simple dropdowns in this same manner, then it is enough to just copy this and edit to your liking.
 However, this dropdown example also provides a good example of how one might choose to define their own custom GUI elements, which we discuss in a later section.